loekj/cme211_feedback/feedback-utils/README.md

 ### NOTES:
 * Unknown extension prompt answer 'f' can be unstable: It checks file name only, any subdirectories not taken into account!
 Hence if there's a subdirectory with the same file name it will skip that one too.
 Be careful!
 * A file name without an extension or ending with a dot '.' are appended with a .NO\_EXT flag.
-Be careful to skip all .NO\_EXT extensions by default.
-Recommended usage is to just skip them only once.
+These cannot be skipped on the 'extension' globally for safety, only on full filename
 * _min\_files_ parameter does not include sub directory search as of now.
 Minimum (main) files in hw2/ directory only are considered.

 ## Output